CLSherrod/clsherrod.github.io/now.md

 I’m reading [You Can’t Screw This Up: Why Eating Takeout, Enjoying Dessert, and Taking the Stress out of Dieting Leads to Weight Loss That Lasts by Adam Bornstein](https://amzn.to/3uTa7PT).
 I don’t read diet books but this one is actually really practical.
 Enjoying it so far.

 ## Last Read Book
-I read a very quick short book [Generative AI for Busy Business Leaders: How to Use AI With Your Team (A short book that covers simple frameworks and strategies for using gen AI at work)]()
+I read a very quick short book [Generative AI for Busy Business Leaders: How to Use AI With Your Team (A short book that covers simple frameworks and strategies for using gen AI at work)](https://amzn.to/436CyX3) which gave some ideas on how to implement AI into my business.

 ## Enjoying My Cats
 It’s been 10 months since three stray cats crawled over our wall into our compound.
 One was adopted out and the mother and daughter became part of the family.
 We were told they were unadopted because they were both a bit wild but now they are great at couch cuddling and playing.
 They are both welcomed members of the family.